Zeroth-order Stochastic Compositional Algorithms for Risk-Aware Learning: Abstract

 \section{Abstract}

-We present $\textit{Free-MESSAGE}^{p}$, the first zeroth-order algorithm for convex mean-semideviation-based risk-aware learning, which is also the first three-level zeroth-order compositional stochastic optimization algorithm, whatsoever.
+We present $\textit{Free-MESSAGE}^{p}$, the first zeroth-order algorithm for (weakly-)convex mean-semideviation-based risk-aware learning, which is also the first three-level zeroth-order compositional stochastic optimization algorithm whatsoever.
 Using a non-trivial extension of Nesterov\textquoteright s classical results on Gaussian smoothing, we develop the $\textit{Free-MESSAGE}^{p}$ algorithm from first principles, and show that it essentially solves a smoothed surrogate to the original problem, the former being a uniform approximation of the latter, in a useful, convenient sense.
-We then present a complete analysis of the $\textit{Free-MESSAGE}^{p}$ algorithm, which establishes convergence in a user-tunable neighborhood of the optimal solutions of the original problem, as well as explicit convergence rates for both convex and strongly convex costs.
-Orderwise, and for fixed problem parameters, our results demonstrate no sacrifice in convergence speed compared to existing first-order methods, while striking a certain balance among the condition of the problem, its dimensionality, as well as the accuracy of the obtained results, naturally extending previous results in zeroth-order risk-neutral learning.
+We then present a complete analysis of the $\textit{Free-MESSAGE}^{p}$ algorithm, which establishes convergence in a user-tunable neighborhood of the optimal solutions of the original problem for convex costs, as well as explicit convergence rates for convex, weakly convex, and strongly convex costs, and in a unified way.
+Orderwise, and for fixed problem parameters, our results demonstrate no sacrifice in convergence speed as compared to existing first-order methods, while striking a certain balance among the condition of the problem, its dimensionality, as well as the accuracy of the obtained results, naturally extending previous results in zeroth-order risk-neutral learning.